simmonson/docker-cicd-aws/README.md

-# Frontend for production-grade docker demo
+# Demo for CICD using Travis CI

 ## Instructions
 • Using `Dockerfile.dev` for development startup